CyberCryptonic/marist-cyber-range/docs/09_meeting-notes.md

 Jozef Masilick & David Delgado (Reach via email) : ECRL

+Sort questions for central hudson and ecrl.
+ECRL: what are we capable of.
+Professor Foti & Cas: What do we actually want in order to deploy in a way in which what we think is successful.

+NTIR Conference: Deadline- 2/15/26.
+Create abstract of where we think we eill be by April 9Use one pager as reference).

 ### Meeting Info
 - **Date:** 2/5/26 & 2/9/26
 - **Type:** Thursday Mr. Foti / Monday Central Hudson Rep